bobranten/Ext4Fsd/README.md

+New
+---

+    Signed driver for Windows 11: https://www.accum.se/~bosse/ext2fsd/0.70/Ext2Fsd-setup-signed-win11.exe

 About
 -----

     This is a branch of the Ext2Fsd project by Matt Wu where I try to implement support for metadata checksums and jbd2.
-I have also updated the project so it can be compiled with Visual Studio 2017 and Visual Studio 2019.
+I have also updated the project so it can be compiled with Visual Studio 2019 and Visual Studio 2022.
     The current status of the development is that all metadata checksums is implemented and jbd2 is ported to support 64-bit blocknumbers.
     The driver is now ready to be tested!